djgus/LogCollector/README.md

 $storage variable with your destination path<br />
 $hostMachines variable with your hosts to collect logs (you can declare them using hostname or fqdn)<br />
 <h1>Using The Script  </h1>
-- It should be scheduled to run every 30 minutes.<br />
+- Should be scheduled to run every 30 minutes.<br />
 - Should be scheduled only in 1 machine.
 We suggest to use a server that IS NOT a CORE or SQL machine.<br />
 - Runs on powershell 3.0 or higher<br />
 - Intended for Galaxy 5 (4.0.352, 4.0.376, 4.0.383).<br />